ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 | Unwrapping threshold | Minimum coherence required to unwrap a given pixel | none |
 | Speckle filtering | Speckle filtering flag | off |

-*Table 4: List of InSAR parameters*
+*Table 4: List of InSAR parameters included in the parameter text file*

 #### ArcGIS-Compatible XML Files
 There is an ArcGIS-compatible xml file for each raster in the product folder.
 When ArcGIS Desktop users view any of the rasters in ArcCatalog or the Catalog window in ArcMap, they can open the Item Description to view the contents of the associated xml file.
 ArcGIS Pro users can access the information from the Metadata tab.
 These files will not appear as separate items in ArcCatalog, though if you use Windows Explorer to look at the contents of the folder you will see them listed individually.
 Because each one is named identically to the product it describes (with the addition of the .xml extension), ArcGIS recognizes the appropriate file as the raster’s associated metadata, and integrates the metadata accordingly.